origranot/reduced.to/README.md

 ## 📝 License

-Distributed under the MIT License.
-See `LICENSE` for more information.
+This project is licensed under the terms of the [MIT License](LICENSE)

 <p align="right">(<a href="#readme-top">back to top</a>)</p>